owengaspard/python-wordcloud/README.md

-# python-identify-verbs
+# Natural Language Processing - Word Cloud
-This program takes any text and identifies and outputs the verbs using natural language processing.
+Using Python and natural language processing, this program finds the most used words and outputs them in a word cloud.

 ## Install requirements
 Run `pip install -r requirements.txt` to install the dependencies.